 Qi (pronounced “chee”) is a wireless charging standard that has been adopted by a majority of device makers.
 There are a few competing standards, but if the current generation smartphone supports wireless charging, it’s likely Qi-enabled.
 This universal standard also ensures that you’re able to charge any supported device with any wireless charger.
-You might not get the fastest charging speeds though.
+You might not get the fastest charging speeds, though.

-A: You’ll have to take a look at your phone’s specifications sheet to make sure that it supports wireless charging.
+You’ll have to look at your phone’s specifications sheet to ensure that it supports wireless charging.
 Something to remember is that wireless charging remains a high-end feature for now, even if that might change soon.
 These are some smartphones that support wireless charging:

 - Samsung: All Samsung flagships going back to the Galaxy S7